Home > Publications > Archive. Indigenous Libraries

 The text also examines the principal challenges faced in these contexts, including issues related to access in geographically dispersed communities, the management and classification of culturally sensitive materials, intellectual property and control over Indigenous knowledge, and the need for appropriate training of library professionals.
 It highlights the emergence of guidelines and protocols aimed at addressing these challenges, as well as the gradual consolidation of more inclusive and participatory approaches.
 The work concludes by suggesting that the experiences of Australia and New Zealand, while shaped by specific historical and institutional conditions, provide valuable references for the development of library services for Indigenous communities in other regions, particularly in Latin America, where similar processes of cultural preservation and information access remain in early stages of development.

 Civallero, Edgardo (2007).
 Las leyendas que nunca tuvimos: Producción de materiales propios en bibliotecas rurales e indígenas argentinas.
-Educación y Biblioteca, 19 (162), 82-86.
+Educación y Biblioteca, 19 (162), pp. 82-86.
 [Link]

 (+) Abstract

 Civallero, Edgardo (2007).
 Libraries and indigenous peoples in Latin America.
-TRIM - Trends in Information Management, 3 (2), 76-98.
+TRIM - Trends in Information Management, 3 (2), pp. 76-98.
 [Link]

 (+) Abstract

-The text provides a comprehensive overview of library services for Indigenous peoples in Latin America, combining contextual analysis with a survey of experiences across the region.
+The article provides a comprehensive overview of library services for Indigenous peoples in Latin America, combining contextual analysis with a survey of experiences across the region.
 It situates Indigenous populations within a long history of colonization, marginalization, and cultural disruption, emphasizing their demographic significance, linguistic diversity, and the persistence of structural inequalities affecting access to education, information, and cultural recognition.
 Within this framework, the text highlights the central role of knowledge systems — particularly those rooted in oral tradition — and underscores the tensions between Indigenous epistemologies and dominant models imposed through formal institutions, including libraries.

 The text examines the concept of the "information divide" as a key dimension of inequality, arguing that limited access to information and communication resources restricts the capacity of Indigenous communities to participate in social, political, and economic processes.
 It critiques the application of standardized public library models in Indigenous contexts, noting their frequent failure to respond to local needs and cultural specificities.
 In contrast, it proposes the development of flexible, community-oriented library services capable of integrating oral knowledge, multilingual realities, and participatory approaches.
 The library is thus redefined as a potential space for cultural mediation, knowledge exchange, and the preservation of identity, provided it is adapted to the characteristics of its users and developed in collaboration with them.